 "More than half of the achievement gap between lower- and higher-income youth can be explained by unequal access to summer learning opportunities."

-Read to your kids.
 Let your kids see you read for pleasure and create life-long readers and life-long learners.
 Buy them books.
-If they're too expensive at bookshops, go to a resale shop, pick some up at a rummage sale ('tis the season) or a Little Free Library.
-They will treasure their own little library at home.
+Read to them and with them.
+If books are too expensive at bookshops, go to a resale shop, pick some up at a rummage sale ('tis the season) or from a Little Free Library.
+Kids will treasure their own little library at home.

 No Talkbacks for this article.